malvent/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 2-hellofile		(displays the content of the /etc/passwd file)
 * 3-twofiles		(displays the content of /etc/password and /etc/hosts)
 * 4-lastlines		(displays the last 10 lines of /etc/passwd)
+* 5-firstlines		(displays the first 10 lines of /etc/passwd)